JakobHolkestadMolnes/open-source-specialization/README.md

 - [Open Source Initiative](https://opensource.org/)
 - [Choosing an Open Source License](https://choosealicense.com/) - A resource to help you select the right license for your open source project.
 - [First Timers Only](https://www.firsttimersonly.com/) - More resources

+## Projects we have contributed to
+As part of this module, we found some projects and made some contributions to them.
+Feel free to check them out and perhaps contribute to them as well!
+- [Diary Vault](https://github.com/SankethBK/diaryvault) - Quite simple and small project, but it was a good way to get started with open source.
+Application is implemented in Flutter.
+I contributed by adding translations, as well as providing a bug fix and updating documentation.